git102347501/CSharp-Convert-TS/README.md

 # csharp-convert-ts README

-This plug-in will be used to convert your c basic type to typescript type, so that the program can copy the type conversion directly from the back-end when it needs to build a model.
+This plug-in will be used to convert your c basic type to Typescript Type, So that the program can copy the type conversion directly from the back-end when it needs to build a model.

 ## Features

-After copying the C type, use the right-click menu or use the shortcut key to convert the type format.
+After copying the CSharp Type, Use the right-click menu or use the shortcut key to convert the type format.

-For example if there is an image subfolder under your extension project workspace:
+The following will show you how to convert the copied type through the right-click menu:

 ![image](https://github.com/git102347501/CSharp-Convert-TS/blob/master/images/demo.gif)

-> Tip: Many popular extensions utilize animations.
-This is an excellent way to show off your extension!
-We recommend short, focused animations that are easy to follow.

 ## Extension Settings